Cryptkeeper/lightorama-protocol/README.md

 I am using a `LOR1602WG3` unit at 19.2k with 16 channels.
 It has a controller ID of 0x01.
 The baud rate for a LOR network is heavily dependant on its usage and hardware.
 Check out [LOR's documentation](http://www1.lightorama.com/network-speeds/) for selecting a baud rate.

 ## Traffic
-Controller units maintain their state internally.
-As such only _changed_ channel states need to be sent as they change.
+LOR units maintain their state internally; only _changed_ channel states need to be sent.
 Some program implementations may choose to occasionally [resend existing state commands](https://github.com/smeighan/xLights/blob/master/xLights/outputs/LOROutput.cpp#L107) as a "sanity" measure.
-Resending state may result in visual glitches caused by resetting effect timers (such as fading) and increases bandwidth use.
+Resending state may result in visual glitches caused by resetting effect timers and increases bandwidth use.

 ## Heartbeat
 Every 0.5s the LOR Hardware Utility sends a heartbeat payload onto the network.
 The exact value does not seem to matter as long as it within a 2 second timeout (this timeout is approximate).